thaintp/diencothanhhien/themes/hugo-ecommerce-theme/exampleSite/content/company-profile/_index.en.md

 3. Always be there with you in your daily busy life by creating healthy and nutritious food.

 # Farm
-We've built the DalaFarm farm model according to organic standards and then expanded the vegetables suppliers by cooperating with farmers in Khanh Hoa and Lam Dong and some neighboring areas to grow vegetables following DalaFarm model and up to DalaFarm standards on their own lands.
+We've built the Điện cơ Thanh Hiền farm model according to organic standards and then expanded the vegetables suppliers by cooperating with farmers in Khanh Hoa and Lam Dong and some neighboring areas to grow vegetables following Điện cơ Thanh Hiền model and up to Điện cơ Thanh Hiền standards on their own lands.

-The methods of farming and harvesting are strictly controlled by DalaFarm to bring our customers best products from the most fresh, healthy and safe vegetables.
-Please join us at DalaFarm and the farmers altogether to protect and enhance our health by clean products, good quality, while preserving the natural habitat.
+The methods of farming and harvesting are strictly controlled by Điện cơ Thanh Hiền to bring our customers best products from the most fresh, healthy and safe vegetables.
+Please join us at Điện cơ Thanh Hiền and the farmers altogether to protect and enhance our health by clean products, good quality, while preserving the natural habitat.

 # Production

-DalaFarm factory is located in the coastal city of Nha Trang.
-Favorable geographical position helps DalaFarm takes advantage of two large agricultural areas in Khanh Hoa and Lam Dong plus nearby neighborhood.
+Điện cơ Thanh Hiền factory is located in the coastal city of Nha Trang.
+Favorable geographical position helps Điện cơ Thanh Hiền takes advantage of two large agricultural areas in Khanh Hoa and Lam Dong plus nearby neighborhood.
 Short transportation distance ensures vegetables stays afresh when it arrives at the factory.
-At the plant, DalaFarm uses its own SEFD technology with solar energy systems that retains over 90% nutrition and vitamins found in fresh vegetables, while also helping to save energy and protect the environment.
+At the plant, Điện cơ Thanh Hiền uses its own SEFD technology with solar energy systems that retains over 90% nutrition and vitamins found in fresh vegetables, while also helping to save energy and protect the environment.

-{{< img src="/img/company-profile/qui trinh sx.jpg" title="DalaFarm production processes" >}}
+{{< img src="/img/company-profile/qui trinh sx.jpg" title="Điện cơ Thanh Hiền production processes" >}}

 # Development strategy